secberus-oss/Spaceport/README.md

 # Spaceport

-Componentized, Centralized, and grouped worker threads for NodeJS, the Browser
+Componentized, Centralized, and grouped worker threads for NodeJS, the Browser, and any Worker supporting machines.

 ## Description